LearningHouseService/learninghouse/README.md

 #### Features

-The list of `features` is required and holds the names of the sensor data the model uses to take a decision
+The list of `features` is required and holds the names of the sensor data the model uses to take a decision. `Categorical data` as mentioned above will be preprocessed by the service and is divided to one column by each known value.
+You can use each column as a seperate `feature`.
+There will be a feature in this service later on to help you to choose the set of best features.
+Meanwhile use the ones you think they maybe have influence on the decision as a first try.

-#### Categoricals

-To work correctly all `features` which contain `categorical` data need to be encoded to make model work correct.
-Give a list of those features which contains such categorical data.

-At the example the `feature` pressure_trend_1h is a categorical feature with the categories rising, constant and falling.

-*As a rule of thumb you can assume, that all string values are categoricals.*

 #### Dependent variable

-The `dependent` variable is the one that have to be in the training data and which is predicted by the model.
+The `dependent` variable is the one that have to be in the training data and which is predicted by the trained model.

-The `dependent` variable has to be encoded to a number.
+The `dependent` variable has to be a number.
 If it is not a number, but a string or boolean (true/false) like in the example.
 For this set `dependent_encode` to true.

 #### Test size